 Why Do Dogs Allow Us To Hug Them?

 If dogs hate hugging so much, you might wonder why they allow us to give them hugs and why they perform such “tricks” with little fuss.
 The answer is simple – we are the alpha.
-Our dogs live to please us, and if that means making themselves uncomfortable, they do it.
+Our dogs live to please us, and they do it if that means making themselves uncomfortable.

 What Do Dogs Do Instead of Hugging?